 There is a broad range of items that can be addressed in an enforceable Tennessee PACA.
 New Tenn.
 Code Ann.
 Section 36-1-145(b) references without limitation "visitation with the child, contact with the child, sharing of information about the child, or sharing information about biological parents or adoptive parents."
-The parties may permit contact under a continued on page 22 Tennessee PACA with not only a biological parent, but also with any "legal relative" as that term is defined in the Adoption Code.14
+The parties may permit contact under a continued on page 22 continued from page 21